VictoriaShalabaeva/italian-cuisine-app/README.md

 ### Further Testing

-- The website was checked for performance in [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools (see results in Figure S3 in [Supp Info](supp-info.md)).

 - The Website was tested on Google Chrome, Mozilla Firefox and Microsoft Edge browsers.

 - The screen sizes and devices tested in Chrome DevTools include: